alepez/lavagna/README.md

 lavagna --collab-url wss://lavagna-server.devand.dev/YOUR_ROOM
 ```

-Change `YOUR_ROOM` to whatever you prefer.
-If you do the same from a different
+Change `YOUR_ROOM` to your preferred name or a unique id.
+If you do the same on
-computer, whatever you draw is visible on the other side (and vice versa).
+different device, anything you draw will be visible on the other side (and vice
+versa).

 ## Desktop app development